Car insurance rates for single males under the age of 25 are very expensive.

 - Comprehensive coverage: If your car is damaged in situations other than collision, such as hail damage or a wide variety of other situations, this coverage would pay to get your car repaired.
 Most people that buy comprehensive coverage would also buy collision coverage.

 Before the insurance company pays any amount, you would have to pay the deductible.
-Higher the deductible, lower the insurance premiums.
+The higher the deductible, the lower the insurance premiums become.

 Uninsured/underinsured motorist coverage